semaphoreci/docs/caching-dependencies_5bb91ef12c7d3a04dd5b5d91.md

 This strategy ensures best cache hit rate through the lifetime of your project.
 You can apply the same approach to other languages and uses cases as well.

+Semaphore cache is built on the idea of speed over high-availability.
+Data availability is not 100% guaranteed and Semaphore isn't responsible for data loss stored in the cache.
+For this reason, the cache content may not always be available in the job.
+Also, cache utility returns exit code `0` in cases of unsuccessful writes and reads from the cache store.
+If the cache is not available, pipeline created by the user should be able to recover, the same way caching works in a web application for example.

 ## Next steps

 Production CI/CD often requires use of environment variables and private API